Book Clubs

 What Are You Reading

-Join us at 7 PM on Tuesday, February 27th via Zoom to discuss what we've been reading.
+Join us at 7 PM on the fourth Tuesday of every month (except July and December) via Zoom to discuss what we've been reading.

 https://us02web.zoom.us/j/88053653111